dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide.md

 > To find out whether your environment is supported, please read the [System Requirements]({{site.dbr_cpp}}index.html#system-requirements).

+---

 ## Build Your First Application

-Let's start by creating a console application which demonstrates how to use the minimum code to read barcodes from an picture of it.
+Let's start by creating a console application that demonstrates how to use the minimum code to read barcodes from an image file.

 > You can <a href="https://github.com/Dynamsoft/barcode-reader-c-cpp-samples/tree/main/Samples/HelloWorld/ReadAnImage" target="_blank">download the entire source code from here</a>.

 ### Create a New Project

-- For Windows
+#### For Windows

 1. Open Visual Studio.
-Go to "File > New > Project..." or click "Create a new project" on the starting page, choose "Console App", create a new Empty Project and set the Project name as `DBRCPPSample`.
+Go to "File > New > Project..." or click "Create a new project" on the starting page, choose "Console App", create a new Empty Project, and set the Project name as `DBRCPPSample`.
 2. Add a new source file named `DBRCPPSample.cpp` into the project.

-- For Linux
+#### For Linux

 Create a new source file named `DBRCPPSample.cpp` and place it into the folder `[INSTALLATION FOLDER]/DynamsoftBarcodeReader/Samples`.

+---

 ### Include the Library

-Add headers and libs in `DBRCPPSample.cpp`.
+Add headers and libraries in `DBRCPPSample.cpp`.

 ```cpp
 #include <iostream>